 Municipalities across the region would be encouraged to convert their light duty fleets to EV/hybrids, or to pilot these vehicles to see if a fleet conversion is an option.
 EV charging infrastructure for municipal vehicles would also be installed, which is required for the transition to EV.
-LIDACs would be prioritized.
 This measure is highlighted in the 2020 Electric Vehicle Roadmap for Connecticut and the City of Hartford's Climate Action Plan.
 Finally, recognizing that common maintenance equipment, such as leaf blowers, also use gas, municipalities would be encouraged to switch to electric powered equipment.
-Westport, Connecticut has banned gas-powered leaf blowers and Norwalk, Connecticut has limited their use.
+Westport, Connecticut has banned gaspowered leaf blowers and Norwalk, Connecticut has limited their use.